1cOvin/Xen1sSpammer/README.md

 # Xen1sSpammer
 Discord Spammer Text Which is Useful To Annoy People.
 Make Sure You Have Python Installed.
-Made By Me, I, Flacreset
+Made By Me, I, Myself, Flacreset